12 Tips to Boost Facebook Sales during the Christmas and New Year Season

 Analyzing the efficiency of particular ad posts is another important aspect to consider when planning an ad campaign on Facebook.

 The sure way to do this is to use the Facebook Offline Conversions service.
-With it, you can upload offline purchase files (which may contain customer contact info, products purchased, etc.) to Facebook, and then Facebook will match this data with the users, to whom the corresponding Facebook ad was shown.
+With it, you can upload offline purchase files (which might contain customer contact info, products purchased, etc.) to Facebook, and then Facebook will match this data with the users, to whom the corresponding Facebook ad was shown.

 Due to this solution, you can determine which Facebook product ads worked best before the holiday season and then consider modifying them, for example, by offering seasonal discounts to some purchases when the holidays begin.